 Hall & Evans understands appellate practice and its important role in fully representing its clients.
 That understanding is demonstrated by our long-standing Appellate Practice Group populated by former judicial clerks and staff counsel, almost all of whom have sat elbow-to-elbow with appellate and supreme court justices, learning the process from the inside out.
 Our understanding of appellate practice also stems from having handled over 1,800 appeals in Colorado appellate courts, which provides both the basis for our appellate attorneys’ enviable reputation as well as their expertise in best representing the interests of our clients, whether in the Colorado Court of Appeals, the Colorado Supreme Court, the United States Court of Appeals for the Tenth Judicial Circuit, or other state appellate courts in Wyoming and Montana.

-For more than 85 years, Hall & Evans has been instrumental in shaping the law throughout the Rocky Mountains.
+For the last 90 years, Hall & Evans has been instrumental in shaping the law throughout the Rocky Mountains.
 We have been on the right side of hundreds of decisions, representing parties, amicus curiae, and trade associations.